 Fortunately, there are steps that you can take to resolve the problem before the levy starts.
 Addressing the problem head-on can be effective if you understand the IRS’s levy process and the notice that you received.
 Here is a guide to the IRS Intent to Levy Notice, what it means, and what you can do to improve your situation.

-An IRS Intent to Levy Notice (also called a Letter 1058) is a letter that you may receive from the IRS letting you know that the agency is preparing to enforce levies to collect the current unpaid tax debt that you owe.
+An IRS Intent to Levy Notice (also called a Letter 1058) is a letter that you may receive from the IRS letting you know that the agency is preparing to enforce levies to collect the current unpaid back taxes that you owe.
 The IRS has the authority to file and enforce levies against your assets if you owe back taxes that continue to go unpaid.
-Essentially, the IRS is preparing to start taking your liquid and hard assets to pay back the debt that you owe.
+Essentially, the IRS is preparing to start taking your liquid and hard assets to pay back the back taxes that you owe.

 In a legal context, a levy is a legal seizure of your assets, liquid or hard, to recover unpaid funds.
 It is similar to a lien in that it targets your personal assets.
 However, a lien only places a hold on those assets so that you cannot use them in an attempt to keep you from taking their monetary value and running away.
 A levy is the next step, which involves taking your assets from you to collect their monetary value.